PetrBlue/PetrBlue/README.md

 ## 📄 About me:

-Heyo, I'm **blue**, and I'm a 17 years old developer and upcoming software engineer.
-I'm from Czech.
+Hey, I'm **blue**, and I'm a 18 years old developer.
 In my free time I like coding, playing video games and watching videos on YouTube.

 <!--### 🌎 Social Media:-->